You are here

-Writing Workshop Director, Senior Lecturer
+Writing Workshop Director, Graduate Writing Service Director, College of Arts & Sciences Senior Lecturer

 Her work in the field of Rhetoric and Composition explores relationships between language and power; literacy and access to social and political institutions; and critical/popular education and activism.
 More specifically, she writes with and about writers to explore the dynamic ways that people work together to learn, to understand diverse language and discourse practices, and to co-write as they imagine and work toward personal, social, and institutional change.
-She is the co-editor of Authorship in Composition Studies (2006), and has published scholarly essays on progressive pedagogy, community-based learning, writing center administration, and institutional activism.
+She is the co-editor of Authorship in Composition Studies (2006), and has published scholarly essays on critical pedagogy, community-based learning, writing center/program administration, and institutional activism.

 - John S. Knight Institute

 With Margaret Himley and Tobi Jacobi.
 “Ruptura: Acknowledging the Lost Subjects of the Service Learning Story.”
 Reprinted in: Writing and Community Engagement: A Critical Sourcebook.
 Eds.
 Thomas Deans, Barbara Roswell, and Adrian Wurr.
 Boston, MA: Bedford/St. Martin’s.
 2010.